SQLCrespi/PowerShell-Docs.pt-br/reference/docs-conceptual/learn/deep-dives/everything-about-switch.md

 Enabled-AdminMenu
 ```

-<span data-ttu-id="cb47e-218">Essa é um modo limpo de avaliar e agir sobre o status de vários campos boolianos.</span><span class="sxs-lookup"><span data-stu-id="cb47e-218">This is a clean way to evaluate and take action on the status of several boolean fields.</span></span> <span data-ttu-id="cb47e-219">O interessante disso é que uma correspondência pode inverter o status de um valor que ainda não foi avaliado.</span><span class="sxs-lookup"><span data-stu-id="cb47e-219">The cool thing about this is that you can have one match flip the status of a value that hasn't been evaluated yet.</span></span>
+<span data-ttu-id="3a655-218">Essa é um modo limpo de avaliar e agir sobre o status de vários campos boolianos.</span><span class="sxs-lookup"><span data-stu-id="3a655-218">This is a clean way to evaluate and take action on the status of several boolean fields.</span></span> <span data-ttu-id="3a655-219">O interessante nisso é que uma correspondência pode inverter o status de um valor que ainda não foi avaliado.</span><span class="sxs-lookup"><span data-stu-id="3a655-219">The cool thing about this is that you can have one match flip the status of a value that hasn't been evaluated yet.</span></span>

 ``` powershell
 $isVisible = $false